 Superb Unspoilt Beaches

-Jersey boasts spectacular coastal scenery, from secluded coves to sandy beaches - with some of the best recorded water quality in the UK.
+Boasting spectacular coastal scenery, from secluded coves to sandy beaches – Jersey has some of the best recorded water quality in the UK.

-Plemont, situated on the north coast has a reputation as Jersey’s most beautiful beach.
-Plemont is a sheltered sandy cove, its golden sand is covered at high tide, but when the water retreats, pools with sandy bottoms are exposed – ideal for young children to play in.
+Plemont Bay, situated on the north coast has a reputation as Jersey’s most beautiful beach.
+A sheltered sandy cove, its golden sand is covered at high tide, but when the water retreats, pools with sandy bottoms are exposed – ideal for young children to play in.
 Alternatively, Green Island is a favourite local beach on the east of the island.

 Tax Free Shopping

-St. Helier is the centre of shopping in Jersey.
-The main streets - King Street, Queen Street, Bath Street and Halkett Street provide an eclectic mix of high street stores, small boutiques and local gift shops.
-Many of the retailers offer low duty free prices on goods such as jewellery, photographic and electrical goods.
+St Helier is the hub of shopping in Jersey.
+The main streets - King Street, Queen Street, Bath Street and Halkett Street provide an eclectic mix of high street stores, small boutiques and quaint markets, with many offering low duty free prices.

-Venture further afield, to areas such as St. Brelade, St. Aubin and Gorey where you will find a selection of shops and garden centres.
+If you’d like to venture further afield, we’d recommend areas such as St. Brelade, St. Aubin and Gorey, where you will find a selection of bespoke boutiques and galleries in idyllic locations.